rematocorp/trello-integration-action/README.md

                   trello-auth-token: ${{ secrets.TRELLO_AUTH_TOKEN }}
                   # Your organization name to avoid assigning cards to outside members, edit your workspace details and look for the short name.
                   trello-organization-name: remato
-                  # Trello board ID where to move the cards
+                  # Trello board ID where to move the cards.
                   trello-board-id: xxx
                   # Trello list ID for draft pull request (useful when you want to move the card back to In progress when ready PR is converted to draft).
                   trello-list-id-pr-draft: xxx